EQAR/deqar-docs/docs/report_data.md

 ### Programme Location

-Information on the country/ies where each programme is located should be provided **if different from the organisation country**.
+Information on the country/ies where each programme is located should be provided **only if different from the provider country**.

 * Programme Country (<code>programme[n].country[n]</code>; not required; string)
-  The one or more countries where the programme is located should be provided if different from the organisation's country.
+  The one or more countries where the programme is located should be provided if different from the provider's country.
 The country/ies should be provided in the form of an ISO 3166 alpha2 or ISO 3166 alpha3 country code (see [ISO 3166-1 standard](https://en.wikipedia.org/wiki/ISO_3166-1)).

     *e.g. BE*
     *e.g. BEL*